codefellows/seattle-javascript-401n3/lecture-01-modular-patterns/README.md

 ```

 #### exports
-* add values to propertys of the exports of objects if you want to export multiple things
+* add values to properties of the exports of objects if you want to export multiple things
 ``` javascript
 // export a hello and goodbye functions exports.hello = function(){